RicardoAMendoza/OOP_Cs_NatonalBank/README.md

 [Inheritance in C# and .NET](https://docs.microsoft.com/en-us/dotnet/csharp/tutorials/inheritance)

-Not all membersfrom the parent class are nherited in the the child class.
+Not all membersfrom the parent class are inherited in the the child class.

  * Static constructors, *which initialize the static data of a class*.
  * Instance constructors, *which you call to create a new instance of the class.
 Each class must define its own constructors*.